Resonant Echoes logo

 History is full of voices that have rarely been heard: the ancient engineer, the young apprentice, the shipwright who learned from a storm, and many more.
 Resonant Echoes gives them a voice.

-• Grounded in museum research and primary sources
+• Grounded in institutional research and primary sources

 • Created and controlled by scholars at real institutions